euwbah/musescore-xen-tuner/README.md

 E.g., `+5` on a note will make the note tune 5 cents higher than normal.

+> [!WARNING]
-> ⚠️ This is not a replacement for accidentals.
-Fingering annotations do not carry over noteheads unlike accidentals.
-See [secondary accidentals](#advanced-secondary-accidentals) if you want a way to sporadically apply certain higher-order accidentals that need not be part of the declared accidental chains.
+> This is not a replacement for accidentals.
+Fingering annotations do not persist until the barline unlike accidentals.
+See [secondary accidentals](#advanced-secondary-accidentals) if you want a way to sporadically apply certain higher-limit accidentals that behave like accidentals.

 ## How to: change shortcuts